datacarpentry/image-processing/learners/setup.md

    ## Instructions for Windows

-   Launch the Anaconda Prompt program and type `jupyter lab`.
+   Launch the MiniForge Prompt program and type `jupyter lab`.
    (Running this command on the standard Command Prompt will return an error:
    `'conda' is not recognized as an internal or external command, operable program or batch file.`)